SharedMusic/SharedMusic/README.md

 For the feature-complete release there is an issue of being able to play song that cannot be streamed correctly that we are still working on, the issue can be found at https://github.com/SharedMusic/SharedMusic/issues/7

 Updated documents for release candidate can be found in documentation/updates_5-29

+Updated documents for final release can be found in documentation/updates_6/2